torbenwb/MCConExp/README.md

 ## Cloning the Project

 Once you have Unity and Unity Hub installed, you're ready to clone this project to your local machine and open it in Unity.
-To do this, start by selecting Code from the repository and download all project files as a Zip file to whatever local location you prefer.
-Then extract the contents of that folder.
+To do this, start by selecting Code from the repository and then select **Open with GitHub Desktop**.
+If you don't have GitHub Desktop installed on your computer this will require you to install it and set up a GitHub account.

 ![](https://github.com/torbenwb/MCConExp/blob/main/GitHub.png)

 Once the project has been downloaded to your computer, it's time to make that project accessible via Unity Hub.
 To do this select **Add Project From Disk** and navigate to the main project folder.
 The project should then show up in a list of projects in Unity Hub where you can open it.

 ![](https://github.com/torbenwb/MCConExp/blob/main/AddProject.png)

+## Reseting the Project

 ## Toy Box Scene